 Why Study Online

-1. Pre-recorded audio and/or video lessons enhanced with text, diagrams, images, and whiteboard usage;
+Pre-recorded audio and/or video lessons enhanced with text, diagrams, images, and whiteboard usage.

-2. Live classes (either question & answer sessions, tutorials, or live content delivery);
+Live classes (either question & answer sessions, tutorials, or live content delivery)

-3. A variety of continuous assessment depending on the subject being taught;
+A variety of continuous assessment depending on the subject being taught

-Some courses contain live sessions only.
+Some courses contain live classes only.
 Students can attend the lessons live at a pre-defined time, and follow along with the slide text, diagrams, mind maps, images, and the whiteboard.

-Attending live lessons is critical because they provide live interaction with instructors.
-Each week students receive email reminders about the live session.
+Attending live classes is critical because they provide live interaction with instructors.
+Each week students receive email reminders about the live classes.
 At the live tutorial, students interact with the instructor either with a microphone or through typing their questions into the text chat box.
 The instructor will respond to queries via voice.

-All live sessions are recorded and recordings made accessible for later review or in case students miss the live class.
+All live classes are recorded and recordings made accessible for later review or in case students miss the live class.

 Self-assessment allows students to quickly gauge their understanding of the lesson as well as focus on the key aspects that they need to learn from the lesson.